stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

     void glfwTerminate();

     /**
-     * @return Whether vulkan is supported on this platform */ boolean glfwVulkanSupported();
+     * @return Whether Vulkan is supported on this platform */ boolean glfwVulkanSupported();

     /**
-     * Enumerates the required vulkan extensions for this platform.
+     * Enumerates the required Vulkan extensions for this platform.
      * @param count Number of results
      * @return Vulkan extensions (pointer to array of strings) */